Esh527/Simplotel_Assignment/README.md

 # Simplotel_Assignment
 Company Assignment

-In this assignment., I have developed the prder food application by using HTML and CSS.
+In this assignment., I have developed the order food application by using HTML and CSS.
 It is a static website., users can easily interact.